lowRISC/opentitan/hw/ip/aes/doc/_index.md

    Each register must be read at least once.
    The order in which these registers are read does not matter.
 3. Write Input Data Block `I+2` into the Input Data register.
-   There is no need to check INPUT_READY as the cycle following OUTPUT_VALID being set the current input is loaded in.
+   There is no need to explicitly check INPUT_READY as in the same cycle OUTPUT_VALID becomes `1`, the current input is loaded in (meaning INPUT_READY becomes `1` one cycle later).

 Once all blocks have been input the final data blocks `I=N-2,N-1` must be read out
 1. Wait for the OUTPUT_VALID bit in {{< regref "STATUS" >}} to become `1`, i.e., wait for the AES unit to finish encryption/decryption of Block `I`.